42-AH/mockfish/README.md

 https://replit.com/@42AH/Mockfish-A-minimax-chess-engine

-Mockfish is a low-level chess AI, powered by the minimax algorithm, using alpha-beta pruning
+Mockfish is a low-level chess AI, powered by the minimax algorithm, using alpha-beta pruning.

 Currently depth can only be set up to three, without extreme wait time (unless you use PyPy.)